prathameshk867/prathameshk867.github.io/_pages/about.md

 <h2 id="projects" class="mt-5">Projects and Gallery</h2>

 <p> Crosslinked fiber networks form a crucial part of biological systems contributing towards building tissues and are vital for processes like cell motility while being responsible for the structural
 integrity.
-Their mechanical behavior is highly influenced by individual fiber properties and the network architecture, and so the average coordination number or connectivity (z) of the network architecture plays a critical role.ecent theories and experiments on fiber network behavior have shown a strain-controlled rigidity transition.
+Their mechanical behavior is highly influenced by individual fiber properties and the network architecture, and so the average coordination number or connectivity (z) of the network architecture plays a critical role.Recent theories and experiments on fiber network behavior have shown a strain-controlled rigidity transition.
 When subjected to finite incremental shear deformation, the networks transition from floppy to rigid states at a critical strain threshold depending on the network connectivity and geometry.
 This transition exhibits rich critical phenomena and is second-order in nature.
 </p>